Imagine you’re in the waiting room at your dentist. There’s some standard elevator music playing, and everything seems pretty average.

 Luckily, there are simple measures you can take to reassure visitors that your pages are secure — thereby increasing the likelihood of conversion.

 SSL, or Secure Sockets Layer, is an industry standard security measure that creates an encrypted link between your landing pages and your visitor’s browser.
 It encrypts data in transmission and ensures that contact info sent through your landing page forms is secure.

 Visitors to your landing pages can see whether you’re serving up secure page based on the ‘HTTPS’ and the small green padlock icon that’ll appear in the address bar:

-These two, small visual cues reassure visitors their contact info is safe when submitted through your landing page, and it’s been found that close to half of website visitors check for security indicators like these before they’ll hand over personal information in a form.
+These two, small visual cues reassure visitors their contact info is safe when submitted through your landing page, and it’s been found that close to half of website visitors check for security indicators2 like these before they’ll hand over personal information in a form.

 Does SSL impact the way visitors perceive your page?

 Depending on the importance of perceived security in your industry, you could be leaving conversions on the table if you don’t serve up your pages securely.
-As GlobalSign, a web-trust certificate provider discovered, 84% of website visitors surveyed said they would abandon a purchase if they knew the data was going to be sent over an insecure connection.
+As GlobalSign, a web-trust certificate provider discovered, 84% of website visitors surveyed said they would abandon a purchase3 if they knew the data was going to be sent over an insecure connection.